 - Learn to understand code billing better – or work with somebody who does, like Hands-On Diagnostics.
 For starters, it is challenging to negotiate higher reimbursement rates unless you are on top of your current fee schedules and understand the role the fees are playing in your profit and loss statements.
 But it also helps if you have the Hands-On Diagnostics equipment that allows PTS to conduct qualified diagnostics tests, which receive higher insurance reimbursements than standard PT codes.

 The HODS Physical Therapy Business Model

-Bottom-line, we think if you do a little research, and especially if you call HODS to discuss becoming a franchisee, that investing in a Hands-On Diagnostics is, hands down, the best way to get the highest return on your insurance reimbursements.
+Bottom-line, we think if you do a little research, and especially if you call HODS to discuss becoming a member, that investing in a Hands-On Diagnostics is, hands down, the best way to get the highest return on your insurance reimbursements.
 Most importantly, owning a HODS is the best way to diagnose and treat a patient and allow you to focus on what you’ve always wanted to do: worrying about your patients’ pain instead of your PT clinic’s financial pain.
-Contact us today to learn more about becoming a HODS partner
+Contact us today to learn more about becoming a HODS partner.